openconnect/recipes/ocserv-certificates-letsencrypt.md

 ```
 ocs     ipv4
 ```
-- open ports by adding the below lines in shorewall rules file: /etc/shorewall/rules .
+- Open ports by adding the below lines in shorewall rules file: /etc/shorewall/rules .
 - **NOTE1** port 80 is needed for letsencrypt.
 A temporary website will be enabled by certbot only during certificate creation or renewal port 80 therefore shows as closed from external port scans if you want to keep port 80 as stealth, see NOTE2.
 ```
 ACCEPT          net     $FW     tcp     80